-If you strongly prefer a dog who can be kept outside, some breeds are better suited for it than Goldendoodles.
+If you strongly prefer a dog that can be kept outside, some breeds are better suited than Goldendoodles.
 Consider one of the following breeds:

-These dogs love the cold and the snow, and some may actually prefer to stay outside than be in your climate-controlled home.
+These dogs love the cold and the snow; some may prefer staying outside to staying in your climate-controlled home.
 Huskies are also a more independent breed and aren’t as clingy.

 However, they are prone to running away and are exceptionally good at digging under or climbing over fences, so make sure your backyard is escape-proof.
-Huskies are also prone to overheating, so make sure they have access to shade and fresh water at all times.
+Huskies are also prone to overheating, so ensure they can always access shade and fresh water.

 Australian Cattle Dog